 - Make sure the forms are located properly.
 To detect any major discrepancy, include both spot-checking from the control stakes as well as general observation independent of the stakes.

 - For proper dimensions, measure inside the forms.

-- Ensure forms are mortar tight.
+- Check that forms are mortar tight.

-- Ensure that all materials required to be embedded in concrete, such as reinforcement and miscellaneous metal, are in place and secured properly.
+- Verify that all materials required to be embedded in concrete, such as reinforcement and miscellaneous metal, are in place and secured properly.
 For details, refer to Section 4-52, “Reinforcement,” and Section 4-75, “Miscellaneous Metal,” of this manual.

 - Decide whether forms are sufficiently rigid to prevent undulations that exceed the specified values.
 If corrective measures are necessary, advise the contractor accordingly, and note the circumstances in the daily report.